 Disclosures must be made to the audience whether you do or do not have a relationship to disclose.
 Speakers must disclose conflicts verbally and in writing on a slide at the beginning of a presentation.
 All other individual’s conflicts must be disclosed either in writing on a slide at the beginning of a presentation or be included in the written conference materials.

-All accepted posters will be posted for viewing at the Wednesday or Thursday evening poster sessions.
+All accepted posters will be posted for viewing at the Tuesday or Wednesday evening poster sessions.
 Presenters are expected to be at their posters during the poster session.
 The format will be a mix and mingle, question and answer style.
 Trainee posters will be formally adjudicated.
 Posters must not exceed 36” high and 48” wide.